-Depreciation expense on the Company's real estate assets was approximately \$12.3 million and \$10.6 million for the years ended December 31, 2023 and 2022, respectively.
+Depreciation expense on the Company's real estate assets was approximately \$12.7 million and \$12.3 million for the years ended December 31, 2024 and 2023, respectively.

-Amortization of the Company's acquired in-place lease intangible assets were approximately \$2.0 million and \$2.2 million for the years ended December 31, 2023 and 2022, respectively.
-Acquired in-place lease intangible assets have a weighted average remaining amortization period of 10.2 years.
+Amortization of the Company's acquired in-place lease intangible assets were approximately \$2.0 million for both the years ended December 31, 2024 and 2023.
+As of December 31, 2024, the in-place lease intangible assets have a weighted average remaining amortization period of 9.23 years.